Neosperience/backpack/docs/source/modules/telescope.rst

 measures to protect these credentials: never hard code them in the source code.
 Instead, use AWS Secret Manager or a similar service to provision these parameters.

-:class:`~backpack.kvs.KVSSpyGlass` can use also the Panorama Application Role to pass the application's credentials to KVS Producer.
+:class:`~backpack.kvs.KVSTelescope` can use also the Panorama Application Role to pass the application's credentials to KVS Producer.
 These credentials are temporary, meaning that they expire within a couple of hours, and they should be renewed.
 The Producer library expects temporary credentials in a text file. :class:`~backpack.kvs.KVSFileCredentialsHandler` takes manages the